 Every student who wishes to declare a minor in Psychology should consult with the Chairperson.

-Students select 18 credits of Psychology in consultation with the Chairperson and in accordance with the pre-requisites.
+Students select 18 credits of Psychology in consultation with the Chairperson.
 Psychology minors must achieve a grade of C or better in Introduction to Psychology I before taking any other Psychology courses